Using crowdsourcing to make wine label history searchable and accessible

 A Window into the History of Wine

 These labels tell the story of the growing wine industry during a pivotal time.
-Spanning nearly one hundred years, from the late 1800s to the 1950s, the majority of the labels are from the 1930s and ’40s.
+Spanning nearly 100 years, from the late 1800s to the 1950s, the majority of the labels are from the 1930s and ’40s.
 In an era before computers, Amerine pasted the labels into black spiral-bound notebooks, organized by region (usually country), divided into red or white, and in some cases further divided into sub-regions or ‘appellations.’

 Some were annotated, with Amerine often giving the wine a letter grade, or specifying when, where and with whom the bottle might have been drunk.
 His handwritten notations appear alongside many of the labels on this site.

 The goal of Label This was to make these labels, and this history, searchable and accessible to wine lovers everywhere.

 By providing crowdsourcing software over our digital collection of wine labels, library users provided hundreds of thousands of annotations to the wine label collection.
 These annotations provide valuable information regarding each label, and also provide the capability of text-based searching on the labels within the library’s Amerine Label Collection.
 Scholars are able to search by vintage, varietal, region, or even the type of image on a label.